 Wood Stove 101: Using Seasoned Firewood

-There are two main factors you must consider when choosing the right wood for your wood stove: firewood type and firewood moisture content.
-In this post, we’ll discuss the importance of using seasoned firewood with low moisture content.
-To learn about choosing the right type of firewood for your wood burning stove, check out our how-to guide post Wood Stove 101: The Best (and Worst) Firewood Types.
+There are two main factors to consider when choosing the right wood for your wood stove: firewood type and firewood moisture content.
+In this post, we’ll discuss the importance of using good, seasoned firewood with low moisture content.
+To learn about choosing the right type of firewood for your wood stove, check out our other how-to guide post Wood Stove 101: The Best (and Worst) Firewood Types.

 Why use seasoned firewood?